P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function: Model

 $\alpha,\beta>0$ are parameters and can be interpreted as the initial numbers of red (1) and blue (0) balls in the urn\cite{Polya:1931}.
 They are parameters and are not necessarily restricted to be integers.
-The initial number of the balls in the urn is $\alpha+\beta$ and we write it as $\theta$.
+We denote $\alpha+\beta$ as $\theta$.

 We define the P\'{o}lya urn with an arbitrary memory kernel $d(t),t=0,1,\cdots$\cite{Hisakado:2020}.
 We denote the cumulative sum of $d(t)$ as $D_{d}(t)$

 and the weighted sum of $X(t)$ with weights $d(t)$ as $S_{d}(t)$,

 $Z_{d}(t)$ is then defined as